A measured energy recovery underscores need for an effective real estate strategy.

 Energy is moving into a new cycle, defined by a breakneck expansion of American production and refining capacity, a generational shift among workers, and most importantly, a new normal of ‘doing more with less.’
 At the same time, systemic changes are presenting challenges and opportunities for further expansion.
 In an industry where paradigm shifts are not uncommon, an effective real estate strategy is more critical than ever.

-JLL’s 2017 Energy Outlook examines key themes in today’s industry and explores challenges and opportunities in seven energy-centric cities across the U.S. and Canada.
-Dig into the resources below to find insights into an evolving industry.
+JLL’s 2018 Energy Outlook dives into key themes in today’s industry and examines challenges and opportunities in seven energy-centric cities across the U.S. and Canada.
+Explore the resources below to find insights into an evolving industry.

 Senior Vice President